scp222thj/MalumMenu/README.md

 - Added a keybind system to bind cheats to keyboard keys (defined in MalumProfile.txt)
 - Added pasting and cutting text between the chatbox and the device's clipboard
 - Changed "ZoomOut" to disable while Chat, Friends List or Game Settings Panel is open
+- Added being able to kick players while in-game as host (no 3 votes required to kick)

 #### Other changes
 - Some refactoring and code style changes